rafaduran/django-pluggable-registration/docs/default-backend.rst

 -----------------------------------------

-During registration, a new instance of ``django.contrib.auth.models.User`` is created to represent the new account, with the ``is_active`` field set to ``False``.
-An email is then sent to the email address of the account, containing a link the user must click to activate the account; at that point the ``is_active`` field is set to ``True``, and the user may log in normally.
+During registration, a new instance of ``registration.models.RegistrationProfile`` (see below) created to keep the email of the new account.
+An email is then sent to the given email address, containing a link the user must click to activate the account; at that point the user must be created and/or activated via the given ``activation_method``.

-Activation is handled by generating and storing an activation key in the database, using the following model:

 .. currentmodule:: registration.models